caporaso-lab/developing-with-qiime2/book/plugins/tutorials/create-from-template.md

 Don't worry if it's not clear what everything is yet - we'll get to all of that.

 Congratulations - you've created a working QIIME 2 plugin from a template!
+If you'd like to try the action out, you can call your `duplicate-table` action on any QIIME 2 `FeatureTable[Frequency]` artifact (e.g., you can download one from the [QIIME 2 user documentation](https://docs.qiime2.org)).
+Load your duplicated table with [QIIME 2 View](https://view.qiime2.org), and poke through its Provenance to see how data provenance is recorded for your plugin.

 Next, we'll [](add-nw-align-method).